unicorn150161/ITK-MESSAGE-TEMPLATE/ITK-Message/pages/design/design_security.md

 - The encrypted data could be signed to further ensure that data is neither seen or modified by unwanted parties.

-# Security and Care Connect APIs #
+# Security and ITK Distributions #

 Security is a key consideration when establishing API projects and should be considered within the design from the start of any project.
 The four key principles to consider are: